Bank fraud: Accounting fraud

-In order to hide serious financial problems, some businesses have been known to use fraudulent bookkeeping to overstate sales and income, inflate the worth of the company's assets, or state a profit when the company is operating at a loss.
-These tampered records are then used to seek investment in the company's bond or security issues or to make fraudulent loan applications in a final attempt to obtain more money to delay the inevitable collapse of an unprofitable or mismanaged firm.
-Examples of accounting frauds include the Enron scandal, World Com and Ocala Funding.
-These companies "cooked the books" in order to appear as though they had profits each quarter, when in fact they were deeply in debt.
+Unprofitable or mismanaged businesses eager to hide serious financial problems may use fraudulent bookkeeping to overstate sales, income, profits, and assets.
+These fictitious records are then used to sell the company's bond or security issues or to obtain fraudulent loans, to delay the eventual collapse of the business.
+Examples of accounting frauds include the Enron scandal, World Com, and Ocala Funding.
+These companies regularly "cooked the books" to appear profitable when in fact they were deeply in debt.

 Demand draft fraud

 Demand draft (DD) fraud typically involves one or more corrupt bank employees.
-Firstly, such employees remove a few DD leaves or DD books from stock and write them like a regular DD.
-Since they are insiders, they know the coding and punching of a demand draft.
-Such fraudulent demand drafts are usually drawn payable at a distant city without debiting an account.
-The draft is cashed at the payable branch.
-The fraud is discovered only when the bank's head office does the branch-wide reconciliation, which normally take six months, by which time the money is gone.
+First, the employee removes a few DD leaves or books and write in a money value using the correct coding and punching, usually payable without debiting an account, at a city far away from the employee's home branch.
+The draft is cashed at the distant payable branch, and the fraud is discovered only after a branch-wide reconciliation which may take as long as six months, by which time the money is gone.